Being an introvert is a blessing, but also a burden. Research shows that 35% to 50% of the human population falls into this inside-oriented category.

 In my opinion, missing out on your surroundings means neglecting one of the most important parts of life.
 Rushing through the day without a chance to enjoy the moment?
 That’s a shame.
 What can you do about it?

 Start practicing meditation.
 Even ten to twenty minutes a day is enough to get you in the right frame of mind.
 I’ve been practicing meditation for about seven years and it improved my life in all kinds of ways.
 The main benefit is that instead of being lost in thought all the time, you can actually stop for a moment and relish the present moment.

 You can actually witness your thoughts arising in consciousness and look at them objectively (which also helps a lot with emotional life).
-You can look at the world without judgement; free from the past and the future.
+You can look at the world without judgment; free from the past and the future.
 It’s a beautiful feeling.
 If you’re interested in starting out your meditative practice I recommend reading Mindfulness in Plain English by Henepola Gunaratana.